 Dancing to Melody - Poema

-The song Poema, like most tango compositions, is nostalgic and melancholy.
-"Tango is a sad feeling that is danced," said Enrique Santos Discépolo.
-The lyrics were written by Eduardo Bianco, who played first violin in the orchestra of Teatro Apolo in 1927.
-Bianco discovered that his wife had cheated on him with the orchestra's pianist and, in a fit of jealousy, shot his rival to death.
-The lyrics reflect his regret, grief, and pain.
-Below is the English translation by Alberto Paz.
+The tango Poema, like many classics, is infused with nostalgia and melancholy.
+As Enrique Santos Discépolo famously said, “Tango is a sad feeling that is danced.”
+The lyrics were written by Eduardo Bianco, who once played first violin at the Teatro Apolo in 1927.
+His life took a dramatic turn when he discovered his wife’s affair with the orchestra’s pianist.
+In a fit of passion and despair, he shot his rival.
+The lyrics of Poema reflect his sorrow, heartbreak, and regret.
+Below is an English translation by Alberto Paz:

 It was a dream of sweet love,